 Remember that alcohol does not hydrate you – it has the opposite effect.
 Drinking at this altitude has double the intoxicating effect so drink alcohol sparingly on a plane (if at all).Read more: Guide to Healthy Travel

-Noise cancelling headphones are essential for anyone who travels.
+Noise-cancelling headphones are essential for anyone who travels.
 Their ability to eliminate the ambient noise of the flying plane is incredible, plus they get rid of most cabin noise as well.
 Even Business Class and First Class on airlines will not offer you noise-cancelling headphones as good as those you can purchase yourself.
 I choose Bose and you can either have an in-ear or over the ear models.
 Remember to bring the adapter so that you plug it into the IFE system.
-Also remember that noise cancelling headphones that do not have a cord (such as bluetooth models) will not work with IFE systems.
-It may be fancy to have the latest bluetooth technology but it is useless on with the IFE system on flights.
+Also, remember that noise-cancelling headphones that do not have a cord (such as Bluetooth models) will not work with IFE systems.
+It may be fancy to have the latest Bluetooth technology, but it is useless with IFE systems on flights.

 Power Banks and USB Cables